Teaching/Building Online Courses

 - request a Blackboard course site

-- populate the course shell in accordance with the Quality Matters Rubric (fifth edition).
+- populate the course site in accordance with the Quality Matters Rubric (fifth edition).

 Once the course is built, faculty submit the course for peer review.